• Skip to main content

 From both personal experience and countless stories from other vegans, the easiest way to transition is to do it slowly.
 If you eliminate all meat, seafood, dairy and eggs all at once, it’s going to be challenging to figure out what to eat for every meal.
 I recommend a 4 step process.

-• First, eliminate all meat.
+- First, eliminate all meat, both white and red meat.

-• Next, stop eating seafood.
+- Next, stop eating seafood.

-• Third, stop eating eggs.
+- Third, stop eating eggs.

-• Lastly, eliminate all dairy.
+- Lastly, eliminate all dairy products.

 Take as much time as you need for each step as there is no right or wrong way.
 Just take it at your own pace.
-For more detailed steps, click HERE.

 2. Find a takeout place or restaurant that has good vegan options for when you’re stuck for dinner.

 It can be hard to figure out what to make for dinner for anyone, no matter how you eat.
-Find restaurants that have vegan options in case you don’t have any time to make dinner or you just don’t know what to make.
-You don’t need to find a restaurant that’s 100% vegan.
-Most restaurants have a few options on their menu that don't contain animal products.
+It's a good idea to find restaurants that have vegan options in case you don’t have any time to make dinner or you just don’t know what to make.

-When looking for vegan-friendly restaurants, your best choice might be international cuisine.
-Mexican food is probably the easiest to eat vegan.
-There are lots of vegetables, beans, rice and wonderful seasonings.
 Most kinds of Asian cuisines are very light on dairy although you do need to be careful about fish sauce which is frequently used.
 Just check when you are ordering.
-Italian food is often full of cheese so it’s not always the best choice.
+Italian food is often full of cheese so it’s not always the best choice for vegan meals.

 3. Make some vegan treats to ease the transition.

-Yes, many people go vegan for their health so why would I recommend making treats?
-When you are completely changing the way you eat and maybe giving up some favorite foods, having a little treat goes a long way.
 I’m not saying to eat a pint of Ben & Jerry’s Non-Dairy Ice Cream every day…although their vegan ice cream is amazing!
 But it’s not a bad idea to make a batch of vegan cookies and have one or two and have some to share.

 4. Check out your local Trader Joes or Whole Foods for quick and easy meals.